 Also, you’ll probably fail at some point.
 A client might hate your work.
 You might write some stuff that makes you cringe later.
 We don’t need to glorify failure, but it’s important to recognize that failure is part of the process, too.
 Use it to your advantage by learning from it and creating work that’s even better than before.

-Where to find freelance writing jobs online
+Find freelance writing jobs online.

 Maybe you have no idea where to find freelance writing jobs in the first place, much less how to land them.
 Of course, there are plenty of websites and forums for freelance writing jobs.
 You can search media outlets or blogs that are currently hiring or looking for regular contributors.
 Here are a few: